jfy133/archaeodiet/docs/usage.md

 The resulting file sizes are ~550MB

 > We may offer this an automatic construction of this in the future

+### --entrez_api_key

+Specify your NCBI entrez API key.
+This is required to allow efficient searching of NCBI sequence accession IDs for their corresponding taxonomy IDs.

+See for more details: https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new

+###  --entrez_email

+Specify the email address associated with your API key.

 ## Job resources